josebiro/josebiro.github.io/_posts/2014-3-3-Hello-World.md

 Apparently you can do embedded images?
 I'd also like to know how that works...
 ![Source: https://realpython.com/python-testing/]({{site.baseurl}}/https://files.realpython.com/media/Getting-Started-with-Testing-in-Python_Watermarked.9f22be97343d.jpg)
+(Update: LoL, it didn't work... seems about right.)

 It said "URL" so I assume that means any URL... let's see :-)